 Old Man’s Surfing Beach

 My family has always loved Oceanside Harbor- North County, San Diego’s only harbor.
-Whenever we have a beach day, we will come here to have our favorite fish and chips and clam chowder in all of San Diego at Harbor Fish and Chips!
-Harborside Village is a collection of shops and restaurants located on the south side of the harbor.
-On the west side of the harbor is Oceanside Harbor Beach and the location for the public boat launch.
+Whenever we have a beach day, we will come here to have our favorite fish, chips, and clam chowder in San Diego at Harbor Fish and Chips!
+Harborside Village is a collection of shops and restaurants on the harbor’s south side.
+On the harbor’s west side are Oceanside Harbor Beach and the location for the public boat launch.

 Saint Malo Beach is found in southern Oceanside, just at the border with Carlsbad, and is known for its rich history and architecture, which has little to no information on the internet, which I found intriguing.
 Click on the above link for more details!

-The Agua Hedionda Lagoon Foundation runs a Discovery Center at the southeast portion of the lagoon.
-Here you will find copious amounts of information regarding the lagoon as well as its flora and fauna.
+The Agua Hedionda Lagoon Foundation runs a Discovery Center in the lagoon’s southeast portion.
+You will find plenty of information regarding the lagoon, its flora, and its fauna here.